lfn-cnti/bestpractices/use-case/README.md

 If you have enough content to writeup a full use case then feel free to create a pull request in this [use case folder](https://github.com/cncf/cnf-wg/tree/master/use-case) with either a
 - single markdown file with all content included (including in-line diagrams) for the use case
-- new use case folder with all content with a README.md as the starting point describing the use case
+- new use case folder with all content with a README.md as the starting point describing the use case.

+if you're going to do this via a pull request you must have a complete description of the use case.
+You should have gathered any information you need and included it by this point.
+We will then discuss the merits of the use case during review of the pull request, but this is not the time to be writing large sections of it.